gabrielcc2/TestsForScanVariantsWithLMS/README.md

 Upcoming work:
 - Complete remaining variants:
-   - Parallelization: Code for prefix-sum processing is already written.
-Need to print message so as to insert thread creation   and joining during post-processing.
-Also, figure out why it's giving event ordering errors.
+   - Parallelization: Code for parallelization ready, now we need to insert the post-processing.

-   - Vectorization: Todo.
+   - Vectorization: To do.
 - Add error checking to C code and generator.
+- Clean code.
 - Tests.
 - ...